BYRIO/krita-webdoc-zh/KritaFAQ.rst

 -------------------------

 This happens when your dockers are placed in such a way that the window cannot be made less high.
-Rearrange your workspace.
+Rearrange your Workspace.

 Resources
 =========